Visual Thinking for Human-Centred Design

-Justin Cheong is a multi-disciplinary designer, facilitator, and an editorial illustrator for the Adobe Design Blog.
+Justin Cheong is a multi-disciplinary designer, researcher, and an editorial illustrator for the Adobe Design Blog.

-Since 2014, Justin has consulted for over 30+ companies whilst applying visual thinking to his design research, user experience and service design work.
-Justin has taught UX and sketching to designers across Australia, including to students at General Assembly.
+Over the past 10 years, Justin has consulted for dozens of companies whilst applying visual thinking to his UX, research and service design work.
+Justin has taught UX and sketching to individuals and teams across the globe, including to students at General Assembly.

 “Justin provides a clear, structured and engaging course that is full of practical advice and fun (sometimes challenging) exercises to gain confidence in sketching and apply visual thinking in your everyday.
 The pace and length of the course is great – regular bite-size learning and practice over 3 weeks so you can easily fit it into your schedule.”